microsoft/vscode-iot-workbench/docs/raspberry-pi/raspi-face-recognition-access-control.md

-# Simple LED
+# Face Recognition Access Control

-In this tutorial, you can control the LED connected to Raspberry Pi GPIO using Azure IoT Hub direct method.
+In this tutorial, you will build an access control system with Raspberry Pi and picamera.
+This access control systems use Azure IoT Hub direct method and Azure cognitive service.

 ## What you need